chpxu/chpxu/README.md

 # Hello there 👋
-I am a fourth year Mathematics and Physics undergraduate based in the U.K who loves Physics, Maths and Linux.
+I am a PhD candidate in Materials Modelling.
+I absolutely love Physics, mathematics, and anything to do with computers!

 My favourite areas of physics are
 - Atomistic modelling, molecular dynamics and density functional theory.